fwolfst/privatisator/README.md

 Then upload to MOA.

+## Contributions ...

+... are welcome under given license and copyright transfer.
+Most comortable way is to use Github Issues/PRs or pointers to other repositories (e.g. GitLab).

+That is also the place to leave Feedack/Bug Reports/Feature Requests/Ideas.
+Thanks.

 ## License

 Licensed under the GPLv3 or any later, which comes included in this repository as [LICENSE textfile](LICENSE).